inkstitch/inkstitch/collections/_developers/en/002-003-windows-manual-build.md

   Do not install the build version if you have the manual install in the extensions folder or you'll have duplicated menu entries.
   {: .notice--warning }

+  ## Troubleshooting missing Python modules
+  If when trying to open Inkstitch, you encounter errors about missing Python modules: `ModuleNotFoundError: No module named 'diskcache'`

+  Most likely you will need to tell, Inkscape to use your Python version:

+  * Within Inkscape, Go to Edit > Preferences > System > User preferences and click on Open.
+  *  In your user preferences folder, locate `preferences.xml`
+  *  Close Inkscape
+  *  Open `preferences.xml` with a text editor
+  *  Search for `<group id="extensions"`
+  *  Add this attribute `python-interpreter="C:\Program Files\Python39\python.exe"`.
+Substitute the path with yours.
+You can find the path by running `where python` in a command prompt